aws/aws-encryption-sdk-cli/README.rst

 These can be used independently or together, on any valid input or output.

-Be aware, however, that if you target multiple files either through a path expansion or by targetting a directory, the requested decoding/encoding will be applied to all files.
+Be aware, however, that if you target multiple files either through a path expansion or by targetting a directory, decoding/encoding applies to all files.

 Execution